Post

 Dynamic Web Page

-• A web page that processes and delivers data stored on the server using scripts
+• Web pages that process and deliver data stored on the server through scripts

-• The web server interprets the user’s request, processes the data, and delivers the generated web page
+• The web server interprets user requests, processes the data, and delivers the generated web page

-• Users see web pages that change according to situations, time, requests, etc.
+• Users see web pages that change according to situation, time, requests, etc.

 • Relatively slower response as scripts need to be processed to deliver the web page